Some people believe that Thanksgiving is all about the turkey.

-And, important to note: the pie that you'll be bringing to the table this year has pre-approval from Chef Thomas Keller.
+And, important to note: The pie that you'll be bringing to the table this year (even if you're the only one at said table) has pre-approval from Chef Thomas Keller.

 Yes, the famed chef from the French Laundry and Per Se is providing you with 11 apple pie tips—and, therefore, life tips—to help improve your holiday.
 You can catch all of his pie-related wisdom below.
-And then check out his latest MasterClass for the full recipe and detailed instructions.
+And for more hands-on help, you can also check out his latest MasterClass for the full recipe and detailed instructions.

 Thomas Keller's Apple Pie Tips

 1. Start with cold fats

 When it comes to your classic apple pie, start with cold fats—chilled butter and lard.
 For a vegetarian replacement, opt for cold vegetable shortening or cold clarified butter in a 1:1 substitution.

 2. Check your temperature

 Just as oven temperature is important in baking, so is the temperature of your kitchen.
 Ideally, you don’t want your environment to be too hot, as butter and other fats you may be working with will melt quickly.

 3. Get your hands dirty